UK's Cameron faces damaging rebellion over European budget

 Cameron wants Britain to remain an EU member but to renegotiate its role within the bloc, focusing more on trade links and less on areas like regulation.

-Trailing in popularity polls, Cameron faces an uncomfortable balancing act on Europe.
+Trailing in popularity polls, Cameron faces an uncomfortable balancing act on Europe, a vexed issue that has divided his party for decades and helped to bring down former leaders, including Margaret Thatcher in 1990.

 He doesn't want to alienate a majority of voters - and a powerful Conservative minority - who mistrust Europe and would probably vote to leave the EU after nearly 40 years.